farao-community/farao-community.github.io/pages/docs/output-data/core-cne/cnec-results.md

   > exported in **B57** series, as explained further in this article)

 ### Party_MarketParticipant
-mRID: ENTSOE EICode of the CNEC's operator (in mRID tag).
+mRID: [ENTSO-E EICode](https://www.entsoe.eu/data/energy-identification-codes-eic/) of the CNEC's operator (in mRID tag).

 ### optimization_MarketObjectStatus.status
 Two possible values: